driftwoodgatherer/driftwoodgatherer.github.io/products/bits.md

 ### Country and location
 If you wish you can choose
-- Ireland, Scotland, England and Wales.
+- between Ireland, Scotland, England and Wales.
 - location within Ireland and Scotland

 ### International delivery
-Available as part of the international gift bundle
+Item only available as part of the international gift bundle